 Many people feel tempted to skip this coverage, assuming they can cover their medical expenses through Medicare or other health insurance.
-However, it’s worth pointing out that any health insurance has limitations, and it’s possible for some treatments or health expenses to not be covered by Medicare.
-For example, some policies may not cover physical therapy, in which case you likely have to pay for this treatment yourself.
+However, it’s worth pointing out that any health insurance has limitations, and it’s possible for some treatments or health expenses not to be covered by Medicare.
+For example, some policies may not cover physical therapy, so you likely have to pay for this treatment yourself.

-Additionally, Medicare may only cover your health costs, and perhaps certain family members.
+Additionally, Medicare may only cover your health costs and certain family members.
 If you have passengers with you at the time of the accident, uninsured motorist coverage will also pay for their medical treatments.
-Without it, they likely have to use their personal health insurance, if their treatments are eligible.
+Without it, they likely have to use their health insurance if their treatments are eligible.

-The only issue here has to do with property damage.
-Medicare will obviously not cover the costs of repairs, and neither will uninsured motorist coverage in most cases.
-It usually depends on the policy you have, as some insurers may also add vehicle protection besides the medical benefits, but you really need to read your policy to find out.
+Another issue is property damage.
+Medicare will not cover the costs of repairs, nor will uninsured motorist coverage in most cases.
+It usually depends on the policy you have, as some insurers may also add vehicle protection besides the medical benefits.
+It will help if you read your policy to find out.

 Free Consultation with a St. Louis Car Accident Lawyer

 Don’t talk to an insurance claims adjuster before speaking with The Hoffmann Law Firm, L.L.C.
 We can help you avoid making statements that may affect the outcome of your case.
 The consultation is free; you don’t pay unless we get you money!Free Consultation (314) 361-4242